matthieuclam/SkinSwitchMod/README.md

 ## Other

+### _Download_

+Archive containing builds for both branches : [Download](https://www.mediafire.com/file/a7z1imp919m3y1k/SkinSwitchMod.zip/file)

 ### _Installation_

 The mod has no dependency.
-Just download it and paste it in your mod folder.
+Just download it, chose your build (main or privateUseModVersion) and paste it in your mod folder.
 Then start your Minecraft client with Fabric 1.19.1.
 I did not try to use the mod in 1.19 or 1.19.2 but some mods support it.

 ### _Repository forking_

 Feel free to edit any branch of the mod to add features or improve the code.
-I am not familiar with doing mods, so I probably wrote low quality code.
+I am not familiar with modding, so I probably wrote low quality code.
 In addition, I have not used java since many months, so I did not always follow object oriented best practices.